outrunnl/dbcollect/README.md

 You are attempting to run dbcollect on a legacy system with RHEL/OEL 5.x or another UNIX system with a Python version before 2.6.
 This is not supported.

+### Generating the AWR reports takes a very long time

+This is usually the case if you run _dbcollect_ on Oracle RAC.
+There are a number of known issues that cause it to be very slow.

 ## License